Updated July 2, 2026

 Our Recommendation for New Hampshire

 For New Hampshire drivers, the smartest approach is to build a policy around winter weather, local commuting, and your vehicle’s actual value.
 If you drive in Concord, Manchester, Nashua, Portsmouth, or Dover, give extra attention to collision coverage in New Hampshire and comprehensive coverage in New Hampshire because weather-related claims are a real part of the state’s risk profile.
 If you are worried about being hit by an uninsured driver, review uninsured motorist coverage in New Hampshire closely, since the state’s uninsured driver rate is 6.1%.
-Keep your deductible at a level you can handle after a claim, and do not assume the cheapest quote is the right one if it trims away important protection.
+Keep your deductible at a level you can handle after a claim, and do not assume the lowest quote is the right one if it trims away important protection.
 The best next step is to compare at least a few quotes and make sure the policy matches your commute, parking situation, and budget.

 FAQ